risi-kondor/GElib/python/docs/source/SO3partB.rst

   Finally, the coefficients of the transformation, the so-called CG-coefficents, are computed once and then cached separately on both the CPU and the GPU.
-In the case of the latter, to the extent possible, GElib stores the coefficients in so-called `constant memory`, allowing the coefficients to be broadcast to multiple streaming multiprocessors fast.
+In the case of the latter, to the extent possible, GElib stores the coefficients in so-called `constant memory`, which makes it possible to broadcast the coefficients to multiple streaming multiprocessors fast.

 |